Helen Lewis (journalist): Views on feminism and transgender issues

 In January 2013, Lewis edited a week of articles dedicated to transgender issues in the New Statesman, featuring articles by transgender and non-binary writers including Juliet Jacques, Jane Fae and Sky Yarlett.
 In the introduction, she wrote: "For anyone interested in equality, it should be obvious that trans people are subject to harassment simply for the way they express their gender identity."

-While supporting transgender people's right to freedom from harassment and abuse, in July 2017, Lewis wrote about her concerns that gender self-identification would make rape shelters unsafe for women and would lead to an increase in sexual assaults in women's changing rooms, writing: "In this climate, who would challenge someone with a beard exposing their penis in a women's changing room?"
-In response to criticism for those comments, Lewis said "I've had two tedious years of being abused online as a transphobe and a 'TERF' or 'trans-exclusionary radical feminist'—despite my belief that trans women are women, and trans men are men—because I have expressed concerns about self-ID and its impact on single-sex spaces".
-In November 2020, game developer Ubisoft removed two in-game podcasts from Watch Dogs: Legion that featured Lewis.
-This decision was reportedly due to complaints about Lewis' alleged transphobia.
+In July 2017, Lewis wrote about her concerns that gender self-identification would make rape shelters unsafe for women and would lead to an increase in sexual assaults in women's changing rooms, writing: "In this climate, who would challenge someone with a beard exposing their penis in a women's changing room?"

+In response to criticism for those comments, Lewis said: "I've had two tedious years of being abused online as a transphobe and a 'TERF' or 'trans-exclusionary radical feminist' – despite my belief that trans women are women, and trans men are men – because I have expressed concerns about self-ID and its impact on single-sex spaces."
+In November 2020, due to her statements, game developer Ubisoft removed from Watch Dogs: Legion two in-game political podcasts featuring Lewis's voice.

 Personal life

-Lewis was educated at the private St Mary's School, Worcester and then read English at St Peter's College, Oxford.

 Lewis married Guardian journalist Jonathan Haynes in 2015.
 She was previously married in 2010 and divorced her first husband in 2013.